'Stay and you're gonna die': Florida braces for 'catastrophic' Hurricane Milton

 Hurricane Milton is expected to make landfall on Wednesday in the western Florida region of Tampa Bay, bringing near-record winds and a massive storm surge.

-Up to eight to 12 inches of rain is expected to fall on Tampa and Orlando through to Thursday.
+Eight to 12 inches of rain are expected to fall on Tampa and Orlando through to Thursday.

 Forecasters also expect as much as 15 inches of rain in other places.